-Firstly, the complex healing process often leads to medical complications, causing many survivors to die indirectly from noma.
+Firstly, the difficult healing process often leads to medical complications, causing many survivors to die indirectly from noma.
 Additionally, the mental battle is challenging, as survivors grapple with acceptance and the will to live.
 Fidel struggled for around 20 years, and Mulikat for 15 years, before embracing their fates.

-Only then do we truly become survivors – mentally stable and no longer endangering ourselves.
-Our ability to speak English enables us to share our story with a wider audience, raising awareness and offering insights on vital aspects for organisations to address.
+Only then do we become survivors once and for all – mentally stable and no longer endangering ourselves.
+Our ability to speak English enables us to share our story with a wider audience, raising awareness and offering insights on crucial aspects for medical and humanitarian organisations to address.
+We also emphasise the importance of oral health and its impact on overall well-being.

 Noma (cancrum oris or gangrenous stomatitis) is a rapidly progressive non transmittable bacterial infection of the face that affects mostly children between the ages of 2 to 7 years.
 Adults are rarely affected.
 Noma kills faster than doctors and parents can react due to lack of knowledge about the disease and its symptoms.
 Noma is characterised by the destruction of the soft and hard tissues of the face, including the lips, cheeks, and gums, along with associated bones.
+The first ever registered case of noma can be traced back nearly a thousand years, yet there are no clear data about noma and there are more speculations than facts.
+Even the cause of this disease is still unknown.
+That is why we call it the face of neglect.

 The Deadly Disease You Never Heard About — And How You Can Help